How To Offer Financial Support To Retiring Parents

 Dasent and her husband took a two-pronged approach and found ways to reduce their household expenses and boost their income.
 “As we don't know how long we will need to provide financial support, it made sense for us to earn more and save the extra funds to accommodate rising costs for their care,” she says.

-If you need help tightening your budget or reducing debt to prepare for a new expense, talk to one of MMI's NFCC-certified credit counselors today.
-Counseling is free and available 24/7.
+If you need help tightening your budget or reducing debt to prepare for a new expense, we can help.
+MMI offers free financial counseling 24/7, online and over the phone.